malinoskj2/j2-nvim/README.md

 ## Dependencies

 Most dependencies are plugins which are managed via [packer](https://github.com/wbthomason/packer.nvim).
-Language servers are installed via [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).
+Language servers are installed automatically via [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).
 At the moment the config still depends on some binaries being available in the enviroment [see below](#external-dependencies).

 ### External Dependencies